iXat-Training/Hadoop101/10_SOAnalytics/readme.txt

+Deriving an InvertedIndex on StackOverflow posts and Joins...

 SOWikiAnalyzer sample which demonstrates the following
   - Inverted Index on Stackoverflow feed (you can get the feed content from https://archive.org/download/stackexchange)